About the Identity Verification Process for a Manual-Scan CGM

 - Stripe will capture photos of your face and review them to confirm that the photo ID belongs to you.
 They’ve built identity verification technology that looks for distinctive characteristics of your face - things like the shape of your nose and eyes - and then checks if these characteristics match the photo on your ID document.
 This process is similar to a bank teller confirming that the photo on your ID document is you, it’s just higher-tech.

-- A valid government-issued photo ID document.
-Not a photocopy or a picture of an ID document.
-Ensure that the ID document is not expired.
+- A valid (not-expired) government-issued photo ID document of yourself.
+Stripe verification services will not accept photocopies or a picture of an ID document.

 The quality of the images captured affects success rates dramatically.
 Below are a few best practices to help ensure that your verification succeeds: